-- o It must be submitted before the single submission deadline. - o It must be complete (i.e. all of the requested forms, parts or sections of the proposal, and supporting documents must be completed and present). - o It must meet the eligibility requirements of the respective ERC grant as well as other criteria mentioned in the relevant call for proposals. - It must be in compliance with the restrictions on submission of proposals (see ERC Work Programme 2018).
+- It must be submitted before the single submission deadline. - It must be complete (i.e. all of the requested forms, parts or sections of the proposal, and supporting documents must be completed and present). - Its content must relate to the objectives of the ERC call, as defined in the ERC Work Programme 2018.